EthanMuchnik/Forget-Me-Not-Capstone/README.md

 - `raspi-scripts/`: This directory contains basic scripts pertaining to raspberry-pis.
 This will likely include scripts that do things like periodically take photos, or record microphone data.
 The scripts in this directory will likely not be used in our final code.
 - `webserver/`: This directory contains all code pertaining to the webserver that our final application will be running on.
 Currently, it is in a very rudimentary state, and can only recieve/send files.
 Much more information is present inside of the directory's readme.
 NOTE: The wevserver has its own virtual enironment.
 Be sure to initialize it appropriately before running any code.
 - `Yolo-Classification/`:  This directory contains all code for training and validating various object classification models obtained using YOLO.
-- `GroundingDino/`: This directory contains the GroundingDino Classification Model and various testing scripts.
+- `GroundingDino/`: This directory contains the GroundingDino Classification Model and various testing scripts for it.